laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 }
 ```

-It's used accross may classes in the framework such as `Builder`, `Factory`, `Filesystem`, `Logger`, `PendingRequest`, `Carbon`, and many others to offers a way to conditionally apply logic using a fluent API instead of if statements.
+It's used across many classes in the framework such as `Builder`, `Factory`, `Filesystem`, `Logger`, `PendingRequest`, `Carbon`, and many others to offers a way to conditionally apply logic using a fluent API instead of if statements.

 One common use case is to use it with Eloquent's query builder.
 Instead of doing this: